Insider Tips: Sausalito Ferry Bike Guidelines

 — For Blue and Gold Fleet ferries from Sausalito to Pier 39 / Pier 41 at Fisherman’s Wharf in San Francisco you can buy tickets at the terminal before you board the ferry boat (if you do not pre-buy online).
 This is the link to buy online.

-- Electric bikes are also prohibited on Blue & Gold Fleet, likewise because of the danger of fire from their batteries.
+- Electric bikes are prohibited on Blue & Gold Fleet, presumably because of the danger of fire from their batteries.

 5. Go have a great time in Sausalito.